Filefabrik/bootraiser/README.md

 * todo migrations
 * own migrations such as bootraiser:migrate
 * display packages migrations, allow refresh with paths from selecting. with display the console command. during package development, table migrations are often changed
+* bootraiser should become a "once" method with them EventServiceProvider or FancyServiceProvider can not call the same "booting" command again
+* a global config outside the package with this, developers are able to disable or enable "boot" methods they are hardcoded in the package.